This is an established and popular training which The Albany Centre has been running since 2014.

 - 16th – 18th April 2021

 - 1st – 5th July 2021 (5 day residential, cost included in course fees)

 Jon Wilson Cooper started his professional therapeutic career in the mid-80s by working in therapeutic communities with people with severe mental health difficulties as well as drug and alcohol problems.
 Over the next two decades he worked as a manager and consultant/trainer all over England, for two years in America and a year in India.
 He started formally supervising others from 1990 and continues conducting therapeutic and management supervision to this day.

 Jon graduated as a Gestalt psychotherapist in 1995 and set up in private practice; this includes one to one therapy and supervising individuals and groups of counsellors/psychotherapists working with a wide range of client groups and with diverse theoretical orientations.

 Jon went on to gain a a qualification in supervision with a postgraduate certificate in Professional Practice (with merit at level 7 masters) awarded by University College Plymouth 15th January 2010.

-Jon was Head of the Foundation Degree in Person Centred counselling at Harrow College for a decade and was recently Head of the Foundation Degree in Humanistic Counselling at The Metanoia Institute, London.
+Jon was Head of the Foundation Degree in Person Centred counselling at Harrow College for a decade and was later Head of the Foundation Degree in Humanistic Counselling at The Metanoia Institute, London.

 Jon is also Director of The Albany Centre and was previously the Chair of the Board of Trustees of Signpost Youth Counselling Service for three years.